35 W 36 Street,

 Diagnosis

-Diagnosing yellow fever disease clinically (based on symptoms and physical examination) is very difficult since it can be confused with other conditions such as malaria, hepatitis A, leptospirosis, dengue fever, and even food poisoning.
+Diagnosing yellow fever disease clinically (based on symptoms and physical examination) is very difficult since it can be confused with other conditions such as malaria, hepatitis A, leptospirosis, dengue fever, and food poisoning.

 Urine and blood PCR (polymerase chain reaction test) can establish the diagnosis of yellow fever in the initial stage.
 ELISA or PRNT tests that look for antibodies are the tests of choice for the later stage.